google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/index.md

 interoperability with the UI.
 These criteria lead naturally to the following technology choices:

-* For making your application itself available offline, use the Cache API.
-This API is available in any browser that supports the core Service Worker technology that is necessary for offline apps, and is ideal for storing resources that are associated with a known URL
+* For offline storage, use the Cache API.
+This API is available in any browser that supports Service Worker technology necessary for creating offline apps.
+The Cache API is ideal for storing resources associated with a known URL.

-* For storing application state and user-generated content use IndexedDB.
+* For storing application state and user-generated content, use IndexedDB.
 This enables users to work offline in more browsers than just those that support the Cache API.

 * For global byte stream storage: use a Cloud Storage service.